 Many presentation themes have a pre-defined master slide as well as master layouts.
 This reduces the need to create your own master and layouts.

 Even with so many options available, you may occasionally feel the need to create your own layout.
-In this tutorial, you will learn how to create your own master layouts.
+In this tutorial, you'll learn how to create your own master layouts.
 Let's get started:

 How to Create Google Slide Layouts

-Although Google Drive Slides themes include a wide variety of master layouts for you to base your presentation on, sometimes you need a different slide layout.
+Google Drive Slides themes include a wide variety of master layouts for you.
+But sometimes you need a different slide layout.
 When that happens, you'll need to create your own master slide.

-If you like this tutorial, you may also be interested in this Google Slides tutorial that explains how to add background images to a Google Slides presentation:
+Do you like this tutorial?
+You may also be interested in this Google Slides tutorial.
+It explains how to add background images to a Google Slides presentation: